Subtypes of HIV: Group M

-The spatial movement of these subtypes moved along the railways and waterways of the Democratic Republic of Congo (DRC) from Kinshasa to these other areas.
+The spatial movement of these subtypes moved along the railways and waterways of the DRC from Kinshasa to these other areas.
 These subtypes are sometimes further split into sub-subtypes such as A1 and A2 or F1 and F2.
-In 2015, the strain CRF19, a recombinant of subtype A, subtype D and subtype G, with a subtype D protease, was found to be strongly associated with rapid progression to AIDS in Cuba.
+In 2015, the HIV strain CRF19, a recombinant of subtype A, subtype D, and subtype G, with a subtype D protease, was found to be strongly associated with rapid progression to AIDS in Cuba.
 This is not thought to be a complete or final list, and further types are likely to be found.